rust-lang/book/nostarch/chapter10.md

 keyword and the trait name.
 This parameter accepts any type that implements the specified trait.
 In the body of `notify`, we can call any methods on `item` that come from the `Summary` trait, such as `summarize`.
-We can call `notify` and pass in any instance of `NewsArticle` or `Tweet`.
+We can call `notify` and pass in any instance of `NewsArticle` or `SocialPost`.
 Code that calls the function with any other type, such as a `String` or an `i32`, won’t compile because those types don’t implement `Summary`.